 Migraine is a neurological disorder that causes recurring headaches ranging from moderate to high intensity.
 Typically, it affects only one half of the head and can last from 2 hours to up to more than 2 days.
 When under a migraine attack, the sufferer may become extremely sensitive towards light or noise.
 Other common symptoms include vomiting, nausea and pain aggravation due to physical activity.

 According to a report by the National Institute of Health, migraine is the 3rd most prevalent and 7th leading cause of disability worldwide.
 It is also believed that migraine is the most common neurological condition and is more common than asthma, epilepsy, and diabetes combined.

 How to treat migraine

 If you have been suffering from head-splitting ache for years or have recently been diagnosed with migraine, there are ways other than medication to help overcome your pain.
-Arterial surgery, muscle surgery, Occipital nerve stimulation, Botox, beta-blockers and anti-depressants are a few of the various preventive methods available today to fight migraine attacks.
+Arterial surgery, muscle surgery, Occipital nerve stimulation, Botox, beta-blockers, and antidepressants are a few of the various preventive methods available to fight migraine attacks.

 So, is there a natural way to fight against migraine without hurting the body in the process?

 Luckily, yes.
 The answer is Yoga.

 Yoga is an ancient technique that promotes holistic living through a combination of postures and breathing techniques.
 Yoga is a side-effect-free method to fight migraine.
 Practicing these simple yoga postures for a few minutes every day will help prepare you better for the next migraine attack:

 - Paschimottanasana (Two-legged Forward Bend)